mkpjapan/mkpjapan.github.io/_includes/agreements.md

 Our vision is a safe world where all men are brothers, in relationship with one another… a world where conflicts are resolved peacefully; where torture, genocide, domestic violence, and senseless war are only entries in the history books… where men are fully accountable and take responsibility for their decisions… where men stand tall and proud to be men, secure in their role and deeply committed to nurturing one another, their families, their communities, and their planet.

 ### Our Core Values

-Accountability * Authenticity * Compassion * Generosity * Integrity * Intercultural Competency * Leadership * Respect
+- Accountability
+- Authenticity
+- Compassion
+- Generosity
+- Integrity
+- Intercultural Competency
+- Leadership
+- Respect

 ### Confidentiality

 What I say and do here is confidential.
 I will only share my own experience and personal insights.
-I will not share another man’s words, actions, or identity outside this group.
+I will not share another man's words, actions, or identity outside this group.
 If I wish to mention anything specific a man shared in a previous meeting, I will ask his permission first.

 Confidentiality is intended to create a sense of safety for all.
 Confidentiality does not apply in situations of abuse or neglect of children or the elderly, or threat to harm self or others.
-If someone’s life is in immediate danger, action may be required.
+If someone's life is in immediate danger, action may be required.

 ### No recording